Editorial cover art for Doctor's Best High Absorption Magnesium

 If your main question is whether magnesium fits into an evening routine, read the best time to take magnesium and our goal guide on sleep.
 If your main concern is side effects, start with can magnesium cause diarrhea.

 One practical note: because each tablet provides 100 mg elemental magnesium, a 4-tablet daily routine reaches 400 mg supplemental magnesium.
-That is one more reason to think about tolerability, your total intake, and whether your plan makes sense for you personally.
+That is one more reason to think about tolerability, your total intake, and the Magnesium Interaction Timing Map if medicines or mineral stacks are involved.

 Anecdotal only.
 This section summarizes recurring themes from public discussion threads and user chatter.
 It is helpful for tradeoffs, not for proving effects.